bemmanue/go_intensive_day05/README.md

 As a last task, you have to implement a classic dynamic programming algorithm, also known as "Knapsack Problem".
-Input is almost the same, as in the last task - you have a slice of Presents, each with Value and Size, but t his time you also have a hard drive with a limited capacity.
+Input is almost the same, as in the last task - you have a slice of Presents, each with Value and Size, but this time you also have a hard drive with a limited capacity.
 So, you have to pick only those presents, that fit into that capacity and maximize the resulting value.